WordPress On-Page SEO 2025

 - Step 2: Select the Right Schema Type.
 The type of schema you implement should directly correspond to your content type.

-schema can make you eligible for the interactive FAQ rich snippet in the SERPs. - For Business Websites: Use
+- For Content/Blog Posts: Use Article schema.
+If your blog post includes a question-and-answer section, embedding the FAQPage schema can make you eligible for the interactive FAQ rich snippet in the SERPs.

-schema for brick-and-mortar locations.
-This should include your address, hours, and phone number to enhance your local search presence. - For Ecommerce Sites: Use
+- For Business Websites: Use Organization schema for general business information and LocalBusiness schema for brick-and-mortar locations.
+This should include your address, hours, and phone number to enhance your local search presence.

 - Step 3: Deploy and Validate.
 After configuring the schema within your chosen plugin, the final, crucial step is to validate the code.
 Use Google’s official Rich Results Test to ensure your implementation is error-free and eligible for rich snippets.
 This tool will show you exactly how Google interprets your structured data and indicate if any corrections are needed.

 With a solid technical base, your content becomes the engine driving your rankings.
-In 2025, this means moving beyond simple keyword insertion to a sophisticated strategy focused on topical authority, user intent, and structural clarity for both humans and AI.
+In 2025, this means moving beyond simple keyword research and insertion to a sophisticated strategy focused on topical authority, user intent, and structural clarity for both humans and AI.
 As noted by First Page Sage, “Consistent Publication of Satisfying Content” is the most heavily weighted ranking factor, and creating such content requires a deep understanding of these advanced principles.

 The Keyword Placement & Topical Authority Blueprint